Note: These policies are updated periodically and subject to change. Please read carefully prior to registering for any training.

 The Residential Electrical Inspector course explains the codes and processes for performing residential electrical inspections covered by the Oregon Low-rise Residential Dwelling Code.
 The course explains the various components of electrical installations that are verified during the inspection process.
 The course is taught through interactive training between the instructor and students, specific questions and assigned research, a progress review, and a final review.
-Students who successfully complete the course and pass the state electrical inspector certification exam will be issued an Oregon Residential Electrical Inspector (CAE) certification.
+Students who successfully complete the course and pass the state residential electrical inspector certification exam will be issued an Oregon Residential Electrical Inspector (CAE) certification.

 Course requirement: Individuals who have registered and been approved to take the electrical course who do not hold a current Oregon Inspector Certification (OIC) will be required to enroll for the next available OIC class.
 Training staff will contact you with available dates.

 Please note: Those interested should register immediately once registration is open so your application can be reviewed for consideration.
 Although we are aware many are waiting to take this course, seating will be limited.
-Those who work for, or on behalf of, an Oregon building department (county, city or state) will be considered for seating first as we have a responsibility to meet the needs of current inspection services in the state.
+Those who work for or on behalf of an Oregon building department (county, city or state) will be considered for seating first, as we have a responsibility to meet the needs of current inspection services in the state.
 All other registration requests will be considered in the order received.

 Computer system specifications

 24-26 weeks.
 This course is offered online only, however, live attendance maybe become available and/or required as the course progresses.
 Progress exams will be proctored online via webcam and microphone by the training staff.
 Students who successfully complete the course requirements will choose a proctored location to take the State exam.
 Class days that fall on a State closure will extend the course by one day for each occurrence.